-Thankfully, there are several styling hacks and ways to best use your hair products to make your curl definition more pronounced.
-If you’re wondering what is the best curl-defining product for natural hair, read on to find out how to choose and use a curl enhancer that will help you meet your definition goals.
+Thankfully, there are several curl-defining styling hacks and ways to best use your hair products to make your curl definition more pronounced.
+But first, it’s important to understand why your hair may be lacking definition.
+If you’re wondering what the best products for curly hair are, read on to find out how to choose and use a curl enhancer that will help you meet your definition goals.

 What Are Curl Definers?

 Before diving into which products to use, you may be questioning what is a curl-defining cream (or any other curl-enhancing product) in the first place?
 It’s exactly as it sounds.
 A curl-defining cream is a leave-in product that defines and helps add moisture to seal and smooth your hair.
 The opposite of smoothness is frizz, which comes from friction, humidity, and touching your hair too much before your style dries.
-Curl definers step in to help impart moisture and smooth hair to eliminate frizz, earning them a spot as a natural hair care essential.
+Curl definers step in to help impart moisture, smooth hair, and eliminate frizz, earning them a spot as a natural hair care essential.